sonata-project/SonataSeoBundle/Resources/doc/reference/breadcrumb.rst

 Breadcrumb
 ==========

 The ``SonataSeoBundle`` let you create your own breadcrumbs based on your different website modules (news, products catalog...).
 The bundle uses KnpMenuBundle to generate the breadcrumb.
-Please refere to the related documentation.
+Please refer to related documentation.

 Create your own breadcrumb
 --------------------------

-First, you need to create a BlockService to handle your breadcrumb.
+First, you need to create a BlockService to handle your breadcrumbs.
 You can extend ``Sonata\SeoBundle\Block\BaseBreadcrumbMenuBlockService`` :

 .. code-block:: php